 “Don’t worry, I won’t hurt you.
 I only want you to have some fun.”

-“Party like it’s 1999”, a term used to describe the act of partying and having fun as if there is no tomorrow, has become part of our lexicon, regardless of whether or not you listen to or enjoy Prince’s music.
-The word “party” is used often throughout the opening track and title song to Prince’s 5th album, “1999”, but the sort of party Prince & the Revolution describe isn’t the kind where its conclusion simply means the end of the evening and a good night’s sleep.
-Instead, the hedonistic party that is being thrown in “1999” is in celebration of the end of the world and a more permanent rest that many feared was on the horizon.
+“Party like it’s 1999,” a term used to describe the act of partying and having fun as if there is no tomorrow, has become part of our lexicon, regardless of whether or not you listen to or enjoy Prince’s music.
+The word “party” is used often throughout the opening track and title song to Prince’s 5th album, 1999, but the sort of party Prince & the Revolution describe isn’t the kind where its conclusion simply means the end of the evening and a good night’s sleep.
+Instead, the hedonistic party that is being thrown in “1999” is in celebration of the end of the world, and a more permanent rest that many feared was on the horizon.
 Despite its current ubiquity, the song and album of the same name were not an immediate success for Prince.
-He had been building a small but rabid fanbase around the modest R&B/Dance chart successes for songs like “I Wanna Be Your Lover”, “Uptown”, and “Controversy” but when “1999” was released as the lead single from Prince’s 5th album in the fall of 1982, the same level of non-crossover niche success appeared to be a given.
+He had been building a small but rabid fanbase around the modest R&B/Dance chart successes for songs like “I Wanna Be Your Lover,” “Uptown,” and “Controversy,” but when “1999” was released as the lead single from Prince’s 5th album in the fall of 1982, the same level of non-crossover niche success appeared to be a given.

 “I guess I should have known by the way you parked your car sideways that it wouldn’t last.”

-the epic guitar solo was performed not by Prince, but by Revolution guitarist Dez Dickerson, and it was likely a huge reason for the song’s crossover success.
+the epic guitar solo was performed not by Prince but by Revolution guitarist Dez Dickerson, and it was likely a huge reason for the song’s crossover success.
 Rock fans, many of them white, took notice in a way that they wouldn’t have for Prince’s early disco and R&B/funk singles.
-For Prince, “Little Red Corvette” was his very first top 10 hit and for the first time in his career, one of his singles performed better on pop charts than R&B charts.
+For Prince, “Little Red Corvette” was his first top 10 hit, and for the first time in his career, one of his singles performed better on pop charts than R&B charts.
 In the bigger picture, “Little Red Corvette” was his crossover introduction.
-This was the song that actually got airplay on most radio stations around the world, not just urban ones.
+This was the song that actually got airplay on most radio stations worldwide, not just urban ones.
 MTV, who were notoriously slow to add videos from black musicians in the station’s first couple of years on the air, also added the “Little Red Corvette” video to its rotation.
 This exposure combination, as well as the song being one of Prince’s best, placed him on the pop culture radar (and allowed for Prince’s first Rolling Stone cover) as well as instant stardom.
-It only took 5 years and 5 albums, but in the spring of 1983, Prince finally achieved a level of fame that was prophesized when he declared his position as “musician/star” for his all-access pass as the opening act during the 1980 Rick James tour.
+It only took 5 years and 5 albums, but in the spring of 1983, Prince finally achieved a level of fame prophesized when he declared his position as “musician/star” for his all-access pass as the opening act during the 1980 Rick James tour.

 “Darlin’ if you’re free for a couple of hours.
 If you ain’t busy for the next seven years.”